BitcoinDesign/Guide/guide/how-it-works/custom-spending-conditions.md

 An important aspect of timelocks is that they are applied to each unspent transaction output (UTXO) in the wallet individually, not to the wallet as a whole.
 If a wallet uses relative timelocks, this means that the timelocks expire at different times for each UTXO, based on the time and date on which they were deposited into the wallet.

-Let’s have a look at a concrete example.
-Figure 2 shows a wallet that contains three UTXOs with a total value of 0,40 BTC.

 <div class="center" markdown="1">

 {% include picture.html